 Their 2.5 hour whale watching trip takes you to the unsheltered bays surrounding Tofino where open seas can be a bit rough.
 A small price to pay to watch gray whales feeding and lobtailing.
 On your whale tour you can also see steller sea lions, sea otters, and harbor porpoises among other sea mammals, as well as a wide variety of sea birds and bald eagles.

 If you’re looking for a land-based tour, try a guided walk with Long Beach Nature Tours.
-Local guides will take you on a full-day or half-day interpretive nature hike along beaches and temperate rainforest where you can learn about the intertidal creatures that inhabit this rugged coastline.
-Interested in storm watching?
+Local guides will take you on a full-day or half-day interpretive nature hike along beaches and temperate rain forest where you can learn about the intertidal creatures that inhabit this rugged coastline.
+Interested in storm watching in Tofino?
 No problem.
 Join them for a stroll along the Wild Pacific Trail and discover why these waters have been known as the “Graveyard of the Pacific”.

 Where to Stay in Tofino

-There are many types of accommodation around Tofino, from camping to motels to more upscale establishments.
+There are many types of accommodation in Tofino, from camping to motels to cabins in Tofino to more upscale establishments.

 Now that you have seen whales and bears, you need to check out the beautiful North Pacific tidal pools.
 Colorful sea anemones, shy hermit crabs and the many-legged sunflower stars, all live in these pools and the best place to see them is at the Wickaninnish Inn.
-The beaches and mudflats around the inn are also vital for shorebirds like the Western Sandpiper, Whimbrel, Short-billed Dowitcher and the Semi-palmated Plover who stop in the area to feed and rest during their annual migration.
+The beaches in Tofino and mudflats around the inn are also vital for shorebirds like the Western Sandpiper, Whimbrel, Short-billed Dowitcher and the Semi-palmated Plover who stop in the area to feed and rest during their annual migration.
 We stayed here for a night and it was a great place to put your feet up after a hike, you can check out our Wickaninnish Inn review here.

 After your busy day of wildlife watching and hiking, settle down in your cozy room, where you can storm watch by the warmth of your own fireplace or enjoy a world-class dinner at The Pointe Restaurant with panoramic ocean front views.